BruceWen120/neurips-reproducibility-challenge-2019/README.md

 	args.if_load_from_checkpoint = True
 	args.checkpoint_name = "xxx"

-Or you can load trained models and run:
+Or you can load trained models and run `python main.py` .
-	python main.py

 ### Trained models